Evaluation Guide

 Evaluation framework

 Skip the feature checklists.
-These are the questions that reveal whether a platform can actually keep you compliant under the Aged Care Act 2024.
+These are the questions that reveal whether a platform can actually keep you compliant under the Aged Care Act 2024 and show your current posture as operations change.

 Aged Care Act 2024 alignment